Raccoonyz/unfriend-bot/README.md

 # unfollow-bot
-Bot to unfollow everyone you follow on roblox
+Bot to unfriend everyone you friend on roblox
+See [https://github.com/Raccoonyz/unfollow-bot](https://github.com/Raccoonyz/unfollow-bot) for a similar bot that unfollows everyone you follow
 ## Instructions
 First thing you'll have to is create a new Glitch account.
 Go to [https://glitch.com](https://glitch.com/) and click `Join Glitch, it's free!`.